-The following 16 principal industries, based on the Japan Standard Industrial Classification (revised on November, 2007) [mining and quarrying of stone and gravel, construction, manufacturing, electricity, gas, heat supply and water, Information and communications, transport and postal activities, wholesale and retail trade, finance and insurance, real estate and goods rental and leasing, scientific research, professional and technical services, accommodations, eating and drinking services, living-related and personal services and amusement services (In miscellaneous living-related and personal services, domestic services are excluded), education, learning support, medical, health care and welfare, compound services, services (not elsewhere classified), (foreign governments and international agencies in Japan are excluded)].
+The following 16 principal industries, based on the Standard Industrial Classification for Japan [Mining and quarrying of stone and gravel, Construction, Manufacturing, Electricity, gas, heat supply and water, Information and communications, Transport and postal activities, Wholesale and retail trade, Finance and insurance, Real estate and goods rental and leasing, Scientific research, professional and technical services, Accomodations, eating and drinking services, Living-related and personal services and amuseument services, Education, learning support, Medical, health care and welfare, Compound services, Services, N.E.Cl

-(3) Survey Target
+3 Survey target

-i) Survey on Establishments
+(1) Survey on Establishments

-The survey targets were randomly selected from establishments in the industries listed in (2) above, and employing five or more jyoyo employees, which were stratified by industry and by the size of establishment.
+The survey targets were randomly selected from establishments in the industries listed in (2) above, and employing five or more regular employees, which were stratified by industry and by the size of establishment.

-ii) Survey on Individuals
+(2) Survey on Individuals

-The survey targets were randomly selected from ordinary workers who changed jobs, and who are employed by the establishments targeted in (i) above.
+The survey targets were randomly selected from parttime employees, and who are employed by the establishments targeted in (1) above.

-On the situation as of October 1, 2015, the survey of establishments was conducted from September 28 to October 15, 2015, and the survey of individuals was conducted from October 13 to November 30, 2015.
+This survey was conducted on the situation as of October 1, the survey of establishments was conducted from September 23 to October 15, and the survey of individuals was conducted from October 14 to November 30.